carpentries-incubator/python-text-analysis/episodes/10-finetuning-transformers.md

 ds = load_dataset("/content/drive/MyDrive/Colab Notebooks/text-analysis/code/mit_restaurants.py", trust_remote_code=True)
 ```

-    /usr/local/lib/python3.10/dist-packages/datasets/load.py:926: FutureWarning: The repository for mit_restaurants contains custom code which must be executed to correctly load the dataset.
-You can inspect the repository content at /content/drive/MyDrive/Colab Notebooks/text-analysis/code/mit_restaurants.py
-    You can avoid this message in future by passing the argument `trust_remote_code=True`.
-    Passing `trust_remote_code=True` will be mandatory to load this dataset from the next major release of `datasets`.
-      warnings.warn(

 How does our dataset compare to the CONLL dataset?
 Let's look at a record and compare.